 What are we doing and by when? - We are reviewing call pick up performance to identify the special cause of this variation.
 We regularly review patterns of call demand to ensure that we have sufficient resources to answer 999 calls as soon as possible.
-In line with the strategy, additional call handlers are being recruited and will be at full establishment by September 2019.
-In line with forecasting and planning, telephone answering standards will consistently be achieved from October 2019.
+In line with the strategy, additional call handlers have been recruited and we are at establishment with staff finalising training and mentoring.

-Doc 2019-09-25 Item 06 Board Quality Indicators Performance Report Page 15 Author: Executive Directors Date 2019-09-25 Version 1.0 Review Date: Nov 2019
+Doc 2019-11-27 Item 06 Board Quality Indicators Performance Report Page 15 Author: Executive Directors Date 2019-11-27 Version 1.0 Review Date: Jan 2020